 But when you’re still a beginner or intermediate-level learner, it can be difficult to find proper materials to practice reading.
 You will also need to consult a dictionary while you’re reading, and without audio accompaniment, you will find it difficult to catch new words and how they’re pronounced by native speakers.
 It’s easy to get confused.

 For beginners, reading and listening to short stories can be a fun and painless way of learning Italian.
-Short stories will introduce you to new vocabulary and sentence structures, while the accompanying audio material will help you with listening comprehension.
+Easy Italian short stories will introduce you to new vocabulary and sentence structures, while the accompanying audio material will help you with listening comprehension.
 They easy if compared to a book.
 You also find an English translation to view in case you just can’t guess the meaning of the text.

 Reading short stories is an effective way to improve your Italian reading and listening comprehension skills.
 Through learning in this way, you will be able to improve your Italian without the monotonous chore of memorizing grammar rules.
 This works especially for beginners!
 Easy, right?